 In an earlier article, we named four natural attractions that should be on anyone’s bucket list.
 But… what about taking the road less traveled?
-Well, here’s 3 lesser known attractions in the High Sierra that may not get the spotlight but are just as amazing to see in person.
+Well, here’s 6 unique places to visit in California High Sierra that may not get the spotlight but are just as amazing to see in person.

 Legend has it that Teddy Roosevelt, often considered the “conservationist president”, found this place on one of his many hunting trips through the West.
 Located on the Sierra Vista Scenic Byway, it is aptly nicknamed the “Secret Yosemite”.
 The geologic formation looks as if a giant placed this tremendous boulder on a tee for a game of golf and then forgot about it eons ago.
 Be sure to check the road conditions prior to visiting since parts of the Sierra Vista Scenic Byway close due to snow.

 There are A LOT of interesting things to see in the Eastern Sierra such as the Bristlecone Pine Forest to the legendary fishing in the creeks, streams, alpine lakes, and rivers such as the Owens River.
 One that doesn’t pop up on many people’s radars is the Chidago Canyon.
 A good introductory to off-highway driving, you’ll be gifted with sweeping views of the White Mountains.
 Within this quiet area, you’ll find geological evidence of volcanic eruption around 750,000 years ago.
 The Volcanic Tablelands feel off-worldly as though you were transported to the film Chronicles of Riddick or Starship Troopers.
 In addition, you’ll find evidence of ancient art in petroglyphs created thousands of years before the 1st European settlers arrived.